MStefa003/JavaFXStockManager/JavaFXStockManagement/README.md

 # JavaFXStockManager

 ## Overview
 JavaFXStockManager is designed for stock management and includes user registration, login functionalities, and an administrative panel for managing stock items.
-It was developed as part of an assignment for my Univercity [Metropolitan college].
+It was developed as part of an assignment for my University [Metropolitan college].

 ## Features
 - **User-friendly Interface:** Intuitive navigation and user experience.